ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 ## Pre-Installation information

 This guide provides step by step instructions on installing and accessing FastDesk on your Windows PC device.
 Day-to-day, there are two available methods to access FastDesk on your Windows PC.
 These methods consist of the [web portal](https://www.fastdesk.co.uk/) and the Citrix Workspace Application.
-Whilst this guide will help you install the Citrix Workspace Application in order to access FastDesk for the first time, we highly recommend using the web portal to access FASTdesk on a day-to-day basis.
+Whilst this guide will help you install the Citrix Workspace Application in order to access FastDesk for the first time, we highly recommend using the web portal to access FastDesk on a day-to-day basis.
 Both the Citrix Workspace application and web portal gives you:

 - Instant access to your FastDesk environment in an easy-to-use, all-in-one interface.
 - Ability to use the FastDesk on domain and non-domain joined PCs and thin clients.